Galveston Graduate Student Association

 Sea Aggie Center, Suite 300

 Graduate students at TAMUG study nearby Lafitte's Cove.
 Click here for more information.

 Research and Graduate Studies Office host the 10th Annual TAMUS Research Symposium.
 Click here for more information.

 Welcome to Texas A&M University at Galveston, a branch campus of Texas A&M University, offering marine and maritime studies degrees in Engineering, Liberal Arts, Biological and Physical Sciences, and Business and Transportation.
-With total campus enrollment of over 2,000 students, of which nearly 120 are graduate students, Texas A&M University at Galveston‘s 130-acre Mitchell Campus is teeming with activity.
+With total campus enrollment of almost 2,100 students, of which nearly 200 are graduate students, Texas A&M University at Galveston‘s 130-acre Mitchell Campus is teeming with activity.